Storm News

 5.72

-am 7th April 1990 Upper air disturbance - ex TC Ivor and 1036hp high centred in the Tasman Sea.
-Minor flooding in Lismore, moderate flooding Clarence River.
+am 7th April 1990 Upper air disturbance from ex TC Ivor, and 1036hp high centred in the Tasman Sea.
+Minor flooding in Lismore but moderate flooding on the Clarence River.
 The remains of TC Ivor as an upper low, continued for two more weeks and caused the worst flooding ever for western NSW and Qld.

 [Satellite] [Surface] [Upper]